-Where Did the Saying ‘Can of Corn’ Come From in Baseball?
+Where Did the Baseball Saying a ‘Can of Corn’ Come From?

 We have it so good today.
 If we want food, we go to the local County Market or Hy-Vee Food Store and purchase it.
 Those are now mega-grocery stores.
 I remember growing up in New York with a neighborhood grocery store on the corner like Winking’s Grocery Store in Quincy.